The planar limit of the $\mathcal{N} = 2$ $\mathbf{E}$-theory: numerical calculations and the large $\lambda$ expansion: Twisted correlators

 where $\Psi_{2 l+1} (t)$ is the solution of the integral equation

 with

 Here $K_B(t,s)$ is the Bessel kernel \cite{TracyWidom}, which can be evaluated in closed form as \cite{Billo1}\footnote{A short proof of this identity can be found in \cite{Tygert}.}:

 All in all, we have converted the original definition \eqref{2ptFunctionomega} of $\Dx_{kl}$, which uses the inverse of an infinite matrix, to an expression which uses instead the solution of an integral equation.
 In Section~\ref{sec:smallDeltaAN} we will perform a check of the equations derived above by comparing against the expansion in small $\lambda$.
-We are not able to solve the integral equation \eqref{eq:eq7} analytically, therefore we discuss a numerical method in Section~\ref{sec:Deltanum}.
+We are not able to solve the integral equation \eqref{eq:eq7} analytically, therefore we resort to a numerical method which we discuss in Section~\ref{sec:Deltanum}.